yj7082126/musubi-tuner/README.md

 ## License

 Code under the `hunyuan_model` directory is modified from [HunyuanVideo](https://github.com/Tencent/HunyuanVideo) and follows their license.

+Code under the `wan` directory is modified from [Wan2.1](https://github.com/Wan-Video/Wan2.1).
+The license is under the Apache License 2.0.

 Other code is under the Apache License 2.0.
 Some code is copied and modified from Diffusers.